positron-solutions/derpconfig/README.md

 `lsusb` etc.

 ## Adding to `tinyconfig` (Additive approach)

+⚠️ This is still under development and I have not actually attempted runnig a `tinyconfig` yet!

 1. Begin with a `make tinyconfig` that has only the bare minimum set
    ```
    make ARCH=x86_64 LLVM=1 tinyconfig